 So, it was Christmas Day, with the family gathered again, that Richard announced that he too, had also received an invitation to visit the Palace this March to be presented with his MBE medal.
 Matthew thought his dad was joking, as this was the kind of prank his dad might play, until Richard proudly produced the official letter from his pocket proving his claim to be true.

-Richard told Luke on the programme that he had spent his life being involved with charity work and has encouraged all of his 4 children to do the same.
+Richard told our presenter, on the programme that he had spent his life being involved with charity work and has encouraged all of his 4 children to do the same.
 He was a founder member of the Ramsey Rotary which was started in 1969 and is still an active member.
 This year Richard was invited to be the Rotary president for their Golden Anniversary year, a post he could not resist.
 Together with his charity work with the Ramsey Rotary Club, Richard has served on many different notable committees in and around Ramsey town over the years, working with passionate people who were keen to serve their community.
 Richard has been involved in both Ramsey Methodist church and now St Thomas A Becket Anglican church where he is currently chairman of the Appeals Committee.